Content marketing generates over three times more leads than traditional outbound marketing and it costs 62% times less.

 - Are you writing content based on each buyer journey stage?

-For this step, it is important to revisit your established marketing plans and goals.
+In addition, it is important to revisit your established marketing plans and goals.
 For example, how much do your projected marketing goals align with the current post-COVID circumstances affecting the global markets?

 2. Gather and document your content

-After establishing your content marketing goals, you can now gather your content together and categorize your it according to its performance.
+After establishing your content marketing goals, you can now gather your content together and categorize it according to its performance.
 At this stage, make sure to double check your gathered content for consistency in tone and voice.
 Once completed, you will be good to go for the next stage – analysis.

 3. Analyze your content